syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Columns.md

 documentation: ug
 ---

-# Columns
+# Gantt Columns

-The column displays the information from a bounded data source and it will be editable to update the task details through TreeGrid.
+ Gantt column displays the information from a bounded data source and it will be editable to update the task details through TreeGrid.

 ## Column Edit Types